 If you have your heart set on seeing polar bears, you’re going to visit Spitsbergen in June or July, when there’s typically more ice.
 More ice increases your chances of seeing more polar bears out hunting.

-What can I see and do in Baffin Island?
+What can I see and do on a Northwest Passage expedition?

-The rugged Canadian Arctic wilderness that is Baffin Island offers authentic Inuit arts and culture, and immense wilderness populated by walrus, whales, muskoxen, lemmings, wolves and other unique species.
-Stretch your legs hiking the colorful Arctic tundra and enjoy spectacular vistas of mountains and valleys, fjords teeming with icebergs, and ancient rock formations.
+Walk in the footsteps of legendary Arctic explorers as you wind your way through the icy channels of the fabled Northwest Passage.
+The remote communities and rugged landscapes of Greenland and the Canadian Arctic wilderness offer authentic Inuit arts and culture, immense wilderness and opportunities to see walrus, whales, muskoxen, lemmings, wolves and other unique species.
+Stretch your legs hiking the colorful tundra and enjoy spectacular vistas of mountains and valleys, fjords teeming with icebergs, and ancient rock formations.

-When’s the best time to go to Baffin Island?
+When’s the best time to go to on a Northwest Passage expedition?

 Visiting Qikiqtarjuaq, Baffin Island on an Arctic expedition.
 Photo credit: Acacia Johnson

-Our expeditions visit Baffin Island in late August and September when there’s less ice, which makes it easier to reach seldom-visited and remote destinations like Sam Ford Fjord and Pangnirtung.
+Our expeditions traverse the Northwest Passage in late August and September when there’s less ice, which makes it easier to reach seldom-visited and remote destinations like Sam Ford Fjord and Pangnirtung.